5minds/nconfetti/README.md

 After requiring `nconfetti` the its storage will automagically be registered to `nconf`.
 Then it needs to be configured with `path`and `env`.

-The backend support dereferencing of JSON pointers with a synchron usage of [json-schema-deref](https://www.npmjs.com/package/json-schema-deref)
+The backend support dereferencing of JSON pointers with a synchronous usage of [json-schema-deref](https://www.npmjs.com/package/json-schema-deref)

 ## Config parameter